odoo/documentation/point_of_sale/restaurant/kitchen_printing.rst

 of Sales --> Configuration --> Point of sale` and select your PoS interface.

-Under the PosBox / Hardware Proxy category, you will find *Order Printers*.
+Under the IoT Box / Hardware Proxy category, you will find *Order Printers*.

 Add a printer
 =============